chakhon/chakhon.github.io/essays/Javascript-is-Not-a-Good-First-Language.md

 ---
 layout: essay
 type: essay
-title: Reflect on Javascript 1
+title: Javascript is Not a Good First Language
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-02
 labels: